odessy3509/odessy3509/README.md

 **Small Games:** Currently working on developing a variety of small, entertaining games.

- **Game Jams:** Actively participating in game jams to explore creativity and accelerate game development skills.
+ **Christmas Jam:** Actively participating in Jame Gam Christmas Edition to explore creativity and accelerate game development skills.

 **Indie Studio:** Engaged with a small, but rapidly growing indie studio, contributing to exciting projects.